 Daniel Young joined the physical therapy department during fall 2007 and teaches pathophysiology, wound care, functional training and acute care, evidence-based practice, physical therapy administration, and directed research within the graduate doctor of physical therapy program.

 Young has been an active member of the American Physical Therapy Association since 2001 and is a member of several of its specialty sections: acute care, clinical electrophysiology and wound care, and education.
-Young also has appointments at the VA Southern Nevada as a research associate and at Johns Hopkins University as a visiting scientist.
+Young also has an appointment as an adjunct associate professor at the Johns Hopkins School of Medicine, where he helps to lead the work of the Activity and Mobility Promotion program, and has worked with the VA Southern Nevada as a research associate.

 - Ph.D., UNLV